 While it may sound like a daunting task, it can be one of the most lucrative decisions you make.
 Your initial investment is pretty low, and the potential profits are high.

 Entrepreneur Ramit Sethi, the owner of GrowthLab, currently ranks teaching online as the most practical online business to run right now:

 Our data at Uscreen backs this up too.
-The average Uscreen school owner generates $3,800 in monthly passive income, with running costs as low as $149 per month.
+The average Uscreen school owner generates $3,800 in monthly passive income.

 Not a bad profit margin, right?

 As someone who runs an online school, let me tell you something else; it’s one of the most flexible businesses you’ll ever run.